folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 Notices that are triggered by title-level requests are not yet included in FOLIO’s circulation rules system.
 If a title-level request is placed by a patron and immediately associated to an item, the item-level notices in the circulation rules will be sent.
 If a title-level request is placed and it is a hold - e.g., not immediately associated to an item - the title-level request templates selected here are used instead.

-* **Confirmation notice**: Choose a notice template from the drop-down if you want to send a patron notice when a title-level request is created.
+* **Confirmation notice**.
+Choose a notice template from the drop-down if you want to send a patron notice when a title-level request is created.
-* **Cancellation notice**: Choose a notice template from the drop-down if you want to send a patron notice when a title-level request is canceled.
+* **Cancellation notice**.
+Choose a notice template from the drop-down if you want to send a patron notice when a title-level request is canceled.
-* **Expiration notice**: Choose a notice template from the drop-down if you want to send a patron notice when a title-level request expires without having been fulfilled.
+* **Expiration notice**.
+Choose a notice template from the drop-down if you want to send a patron notice when a title-level request expires without having been fulfilled.

 Make sure to click **Save** at the bottom of the screen to save any changes.